chef/chef-web-docs/chef_master/source/resource_dsc_script.rst

 -----------------------------------------------------
 .. tag resource_dsc_script_helper_ps_credential

-Use the ``ps_credential`` helper to embed a ``PSCredential`` object---`a set of security credentials, such as a user name or password <https://technet.microsoft.com/en-us/magazine/ff714574.aspx>`__---within a script, which allows that script to be run using security credentials.
+Use the ``ps_credential`` helper to embed a ``PSCredential`` object--- `a set of security credentials, such as a user name or password <https://technet.microsoft.com/en-us/magazine/ff714574.aspx>`__ ---within a script, which allows that script to be run using security credentials.

 For example, assuming the ``CertificateID`` is configured in the local configuration manager, the ``SeaPower1@3`` object is created and embedded within the ``seapower-user`` script: